-When you visit, you will meet our AKC Bronze Grand Champion Billie Jean, an intelligent, precocious and athletic TT who will have her third litter in June 2017.
+When you visit, you will meet our AKC Bronze Grand Champion Billie Jean, an intelligent, precocious and athletic TT who whelped her third litter in June 2017.
 She is our fourth brood bitch.
 And you will meet Ziva, a 2015 AKC Grand Champion with fantastic temperament and profuse coat.
-We also have a puppy in residence with us, Koko (Oskar x Kodi 2017) and Piccolo (Yogi x Ziva 2017).
+We also have two puppies in residence with us, Koko (Oskar x Kodi 2017) and Piccolo (Yogi x Ziva 2017).
 While I only accept four deposits per litter, we usually have six or more puppies.
 This allows me some flexibility, while studying which puppy would thrive in which forever family’s lifestyle.
-And while I reserve the right to select the best puppy(ies) for you, IMHO – if you wish to participate in puppy selection, I would require that you visit the litter at least twice, between the 6th and 8th weeks of life.
+And while I reserve the right to select the best puppy(ies) for you, IMHO – if you wish to participate in puppy selection, I require that you visit the litter at least twice, between the 6th and 8th weeks of life.
 During these visits, we can study the puppies together and share thoughts.

 It is very important that you find the right breed for your family, as much as it is for me to find the right forever homes for the wonderful puppies I bring into the world.
 Tibetan Terriers are not the breed for everyone!
 By meeting the pack and talking about your wishes and wants, we will make that decision together.
 Should you like to begin a dialogue about a possible puppy for your home and family, please email me at firstname.lastname@example.org.